 It’s not only easy to believe in things you don’t want to believe in — it’s a challenge for some people to avoid believing in things that can’t be proven.

 There are several highly controversial topics on supernatural vs scientific that has been hotly debated for centuries- whether or not there is anything supernatural that can be proven scientifically.
 Some believers say yes, and skeptics who believe the opposite.

 Summarizing the arguments for and against what exists in the unknown, as well as which side of the debate has more compelling evidence to back them up, is the aim of this blog post.

 Can anything supernatural be proven scientifically?

 What do I define as a supernatural phenomenon?
 The paranormal is a general term for anything believed to exist outside natural law.
 This includes telekinesis, ghosts, and life after death.
-The supernatural is an umbrella term that covers both the paranormal and religious beliefs.
-‘Supernatural’ is the overarching category that contains the specific subcategories of ‘paranormal’ (elements of reality which purportedly defy scientific laws) and ‘religious’, pertaining to the gods or deities of religions.
-Before we can explore whether or not there are any scientifically testable examples of either, we must discuss what science is able to study in the first place.
+The supernatural is an umbrella term that covers both paranormal and religious beliefs.
+‘Supernatural’ is the overarching category that contains the specific subcategories of ‘paranormal’ (elements of reality that purportedly defy scientific laws) and ‘religious’, pertaining to the gods or deities of religions.
+Before we can explore whether or not there are any scientifically testable examples of either, we must discuss what science can study in the first place.